anonresearcher123/ORAQL/README.md

-# ORAQL
+# ORAQL:  An Overlap and Reliability Aware Quer Processing Layer

-ORAQL: An Overlap and Reliability Aware Quer Processing Layer
+ATTENTION: Source code will be uploaded in the next few days.